 Ken was not the first teen-age boy doll, but, like Barbie before him, he literally changed the mold of ‘teen’ dolls.
 An obvious example of this is Uneeda’s BOB doll, sold exclusively at the US chain store Grants (W.T.
 Grant Co.).
 See how the 1962 version Bob (below right) has transformed from the standard boy doll opposite into a tall slender youth, with a body almost identical to Ken.

 There are also clone versions of Allan and Ricky.
-Sadly I have no information concerning the companys who produced them, or how they were originally dressed and packaged.
+Sadly I have no information concerning the companies who produced them, or how they were originally dressed and packaged.

 M & S Shillman, Premier Doll Accessories Inc., Toy Doll & Novelty Company, Progressive Doll Accessories, and Dolly Fashions Inc. etc. all sold clothing and accessories from similar, mostly Brooklyn-based, New York addresses, so were probably the same company working under different names.
 (Eegee who produced Andy, also based in Brooklyn, was highly likely part of the same company too).
 Some clothing is identical to Ken’s genuine wardrobe, and some more original.
 They were presumably all produced during the mid to late 1960s.

 This Shillman outfit is called Campus Caper.
 It is one of two versions, the other having a red jersey and grey slacks.
 Shillman produced their own clone doll called Mr. Teen.
 This outfit is possibly from his collection.
-There were certainly several outfits produced under the title Mr. Teen Tailored Fashions.
+There were certainly several outfits produced under the title Mr. Teen Tailored Fashions (Above right).

 Another company who produced under different names was Ardee/Supreme Fashions.
 They produced Mr. Kent and Dapper Dan fashions with several great accessories.